I love you guys, and I mean that. Part of my job is to protect you, and part of that job is to expose falsehood.

 What about Christianity? — Christians and authentic communities will encourage the hard questions.
 They will not primarily tell you what to think, but how, and to reach your own conclusions.

 No one can persuade you of anything anyway, because persuasion only works as long as the next best argument.
 It takes nothing less than a miracle of God to come to real faith.
 If someone has to convince you into that, you can be convinced right out of it.
 No one talks blind people into seeing.
 Which is why, in the end, you’ll have to pursue the truth for yourself.
 You’ll find that God has been pursuing you through all along.

 4) They violently or illogically adhere to a standard.

 With all the stories about children dying from their parents refusing blood transfusions and the infamous Lisa McPherson case, who was given “treatment” by Scientologist doctors and ended up dying from malnutrition and over a hundred cockroach bites, you’d think experience (and common sense) would prevail.

 But many of us feel an innate drive to stick to standards, as if stubborn adherence in itself is a virtue.
 That leads to Pharisees, polygamy, isolation, and suicide bombings.

-What about Christianity? — Following Christ is not easy.
+What about Christianity? — Following Jesus and his teaching is not easy.
 Some of the commands in the Bible appear difficult because they are difficult.
 Our natural inclination is to serve ourselves, put down other people, and take the easiest way out.
 Grace and peace and love are often counter-intuitive because those things inconvenience us.

 The kicker is that we must be stubborn about love and serving.
 That’s how life makes sense.
-Jesus jacked up the Pharisees because those religious dudes stuck to the rules at the expense of loving people.
-If someone were to fall down a well during the Sabbath: it makes no sense to uphold the Sabbath at the cost of a human life.
+Jesus put the Pharisees on blast because they stuck to the rules at the expense of loving people.
+If someone were to fall down a well during the Sabbath, it makes no sense to uphold the Sabbath at the cost of a human life.